List of built-in iOS apps: Notes

-Notes is a notetaking app introduced with the initial launch of the iPhone and iPhone OS 1 in 2007.
+Notes is a notetaking app introduced with the initial launch of the original iPhone and iPhone OS 1 in 2007.
 It functions as a service for making text notes and sketches, which can be synchronised between devices using Apple's iCloud service.
 With the release of iOS 9, advanced text formatting options, several styles of lists, rich web and map link previews, support for more file type attachments, a corresponding dedicated attachment browser, and a system share extension point for saving web links, images, and more were added to the Notes app.
 Since iOS 11, Notes has included a document scanner feature.

+Passwords

+Passwords is a password manager app introduced with iOS 18, allowing users to store and access account information saved to their iCloud Keychain or created via Sign in with Apple.
+Passwords also supports the use of passkeys and multi-factor authentication security codes and provides users with security recommendations if their passwords are easily guessable or found in a data breach.
+Accounts can also be added into shared groups to allow access with friends and family.

 Phone

-Phone is an app introduced with the initial launch of the iPhone and iPhone OS 1 in 2007.
+Phone is an app introduced with the initial launch of the original iPhone and iPhone OS 1 in 2007.
 One of the key features of the original iPhone, the app allows users to make and receive phone calls, view their call history, and access their voicemail.
 The device's address book can also be accessed from within the Phone app, even if the Contacts app is uninstalled.
+With iOS 18, Phone is also capable of recording and transcribing calls.
+Recipients are notified when a call is being recorded.

 Photos

-Photos is a photo management and editing app introduced with initial launch of the iPhone and iPhone OS 1 in 2007 and rebuilt from the ground up with iOS 8.
+Photos is a photo management and editing app introduced with initial launch of the original iPhone and iPhone OS 1 in 2007 and rebuilt from the ground up with iOS 8.
 Photos are organized by "moments", which are a combination of time and location metadata attached to the photo.
 Photos can be synced and backed up through the iCloud Photo Library and shared albums.
 Photos contains a number of simple editing tools which allow users to crop, rotate, and adjust their photos, with a limited number of editing tools available for videos.

 Podcasts

-Podcasts is a media player app used for playing podcasts from the iTunes Store available for users running iOS 6 or above, after previously being available through the Music app.
+Podcasts is a media player used for playing podcasts available for users running iOS 6 or above, after previously being available through the Music app.
 Podcasts can be discovered and followed or subscribed to in the 'Browse' and 'Search' tabs, with the 'Listen Now’ tab showing new episodes of followed podcasts as they are made available.
 Podcast channels allow users to follow or subscribe to creators rather than individual shows.